 William Shatner stewed.
 He reportedly refused to appear again as Kirk unless he also got his chance to play director.
 He got his wish with Star Trek V: The Final Frontier.

-Shatner was determined to make a splash with his movie directorial debut.
-And he has.
+Shatner was determined to make a splash with his movie directorial debut – and he did.
 But probably not in the way he intended.
-With Shatner in command – not only does he star and direct, but the story was also his idea – Kirk becomes the entire show.
+With Shatner in command (not only does he star and direct, but the story was also his idea,) Kirk becomes the entire show.

 Called back to the Enterprise (and despite the budget here, it still looks like a flying waffle iron), Kirk embarks on a mission that really leans hard on his promise to “boldly go where no man has gone before” – he must rendezvous with God at the centre of the galaxy (that’s Heaven!).